- Latin America

 - Visas for Teaching English in Spain

 - What are the Requirements For Teaching English in Spain?

 'Living and teaching in Spain has been, by far, the best experience of my life.
 I would highly recommend moving to another country to teach.'

 1. South Korea

 South Korea is no stranger to our top teaching markets list at ITA and is one of the world's largest and strongest English teaching markets.
 One of the most dynamic and modern countries in Asia, South Korea is known for its vibrant cities, unique cuisine and up-and-coming popular culture.
 It also offers English teachers some of the highest salaries and best benefits in the world.
-Increasing English fluency has been made a top priority and government programs, like the popular EPIK program, are now recruiting for the 2023-2024 academic year, as are thousands of private schools (known as "hagwons").
-As a result, South Korea is one of the top ESL countries for 2023.
+Increasing English fluency has been made a top priority and government programs, like the popular EPIK program, are now recruiting for the 2024-2024 academic year, as are thousands of private schools (known as "hagwons").
+As a result, South Korea is one of the top ESL countries for 2024.

 Why South Korea is one of the best countries hiring English teachers in 2024: